Making a brachial plexus claim

-Of course, in many instances there is nothing more that doctors or midwives could have done.
+Of course, in many instances there is nothing more that the doctors or midwives could have done to prevent injury.
 However, in some instances preventable injuries occur, giving rise to the potential for a medical negligence claim.

 Our lawyers are on hand to assist you in recovering the compensation you and your child need and deserve.

-We work closely with medico-legal experts and prepare detailed costings so that the financial settlement takes account of all likely costs and expenses in the short term as well as the long term, including care and medical treatment.
+We work closely with medical experts and prepare detailed costings so that the financial settlement takes account of all likely costs and expenses in the short term, as well as the long term, including care and medical treatment.

-Call our FREE Birth Injury Helpline on the number below to see if you are entitled to make a Brachial Plexus compensation claim and if so whether we can assist you on a No Win – No Fee basis.
+Contact our FREE Birth Injury Helpline to see if you are entitled to make a brachial plexus compensation claim and if so whether we can assist you on a No Win – No Fee basis.

 Call us on 0333 888 0436 or send an email to us at [email protected]